26 Metaprogramming

 #> 1 201.

-the embrace operator defuses var with enquo() and injects it with !!.
-It is syntactic sugar for the defuse-and-inject pattern.
-The caller writes bare column names, exactly as they would with dplyr directly, and the function forwards them transparently.
+the embrace operator defuses var with enquo() and injects it with !!, which means it is syntactic sugar for the defuse-and-inject pattern.
+The caller writes bare column names, exactly as they would with dplyr directly, and your function forwards them transparently, no quoted strings, no special syntax at the call site.

 Base R has bquote() for quasiquotation, using .() instead of !!: